pjmcar23/latin101profile/translation3.md

 What case is the phrase illō tempōre and why is it in that case?

-> The ablative as it is talking about the exact moment that something occurred.
+> The ablative is used to show a separation between Erechtheus and Neptune's son, Eumolpus.

 What part of speech is oppugnandās?